 - Pair the devices

-Please note that broadcasting heart rate can drain your battery life, so its better to switch it off immediately after you finish with your peloton ride.
+Please note that broadcasting heart rate can drain your battery life, so it’s better to switch it off immediately after you finish your peloton ride.

 Also, keep in mind that there are no flashing lights that will indicate your Garmin GPS smartwatch is broadcasting heart rate to the peloton.